pkp/ojs-user-guide/en/editorial-workflow.md

 ### <a name="submission-library"></a>Submission Library

 A quick-access repository for any files that you'd like to track along with the submission.
-This is useful for files that aren't specific to any stage, such as signed contracts, marketing files or guidelines you'd like to share with copyeditors or other assistants.
+This is useful for files that aren't specific to any stage, such as signed contracts, marketing files, or guidelines you'd like to share with copyeditors or other assistants.

-You can quickly add files from your [Journal Library](settings.md#workflow-journal-library) by clicking on **View Document Library**.

 ## <a name="editorial-actions"></a> Editorial Actions